US banks hit by deposit delays - KESQ

 New York (CNN) — Multiple US banks were hit by deposit delays on Friday caused by an error at a payment processing network, according to the Federal Reserve.

-Customers at Bank of America, Chase, US Bank, Truist and Wells Fargo complained of issues on Friday morning, according to Downdetector.
-Some users on X, formerly known as Twitter, complained they didn’t get paid on Friday.

-The Federal Reserve alerted banks Friday afternoon the problem was caused by a “processing issue” at the private sector operator of the Automated Clearing House (ACH), a national network for processing transactions.

-The ACH system allows banks to send electronic payments to each other.
-Everything from direct deposit paychecks to customer bill payments for mortgages and utility bills flow through this system.
+The Clearing House, which operates the Automated Clearing House system, which allows banks to send electronic payments to each other, experienced a processing error with a batch of bank transactions.
+Banks send everything from direct deposit paychecks to customer bill payments for mortgages and utility bills through the ACH system.

-The Fed said an “error” in a batch of payments delayed the processing of payments.
+The Clearing House told CNN on Saturday the issue “impacted less than 1% of the daily ACH volume in the United States” and it was “working with the financial institutions who have customers that have been impacted.”

 “TCH is working with impacted financial institutions on the matter,” MacSweeney said in a statement.

-“@BankofAmerica where is my money and will you be covering my bills that are due today?” one user on X said.
+“@BankofAmerica where is my money and will you be covering my bills that are due today?” wrote one user on X, formerly known as Twitter.

 “Your accounts remain secure, and your balance will be updated as soon as the deposit is received,” the Bank of America message read.
 “You do not need to take any action.”

-Note: This story has been updated with additional information